 Step 1: Lay the wet sheet or kitchen roll on the floor.
 We suggest a room with tiled or solid flooring, such as the kitchen or bathroom, so it's easy to clean up afterwards.

 Step 3: Use the flea comb to firmly but gently comb deep into your pet’s coat.
-Be sure to do this all over, but pay particular attention to the groin, armpits, neck and behind the ears.
+Be sure to do this all over, but pay particular attention to the groin (1), armpits (2), neck (3) and behind the ears (4).
 These are warm, moist areas which provide fleas with the ideal environment to reproduce.

 As you comb through your pet’s fur, specs of dirt will fall onto the sheet.
 If needed, remove any hair or debris that gets trapped in the comb and place this on the sheet as well.

 Step 4: Check the sheet for signs of fleas.
 If pink/red circles form around the dirt and debris from your pet’s coat, this means it is flea dirt.
 Flea dirt is flea faeces (poo), and the pink/red circles that form are undigested blood from the fleas that have been feeding on your pet.

 Only adult fleas live on your pet.
 Fleas from the other stages of the flea life cycle – flea eggs, flea larvae and flea pupae – are found in the home.
-Using an on-animal flea treatment will kill the fleas on your pet.
-If you don’t treat your home too, your pet will become reinfested from fleas living in the environment.
+Using an on-animal flea treatment will kill the fleas on your pet, but if you don’t treat your home as well, your pet will become reinfested from fleas living in the environment.